-Analysis: While Eagles have Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open
+While Eagles suffer Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open

 The Eagles thought they had one when they signed Wentz to a four-year contract extension worth up to $128 million with $66.4 million guaranteed last June.

-His deal was signed about seven weeks after the Seahawks gave Russell Wilson his deal, and includes numbers that were not-so-coincidentally just a little shy of Wilson’s four-year deal worth up to $135 that included $70 million guaranteed at signing.
+His deal was signed about seven weeks after the Seahawks gave Russell Wilson his deal, and includes numbers that were not-so-coincidentally just a little shy of Wilson’s four-year extension worth up to $135 million that included $70 million guaranteed at signing.

 While Wilson has unquestionably proven his worth this season, Wentz has given some Eagles fans some pause about whether he is truly a quarterback around which a consistently contending team can be built.